 When a boiler is to be stopped (water temp is above the heating band), the Master checks the HeatNet boilers it has available.
-The Master boiler then looks at which boilers are returning Priority firing status (set on a boiler in: (ADVANCED SETUP:FIRING MODE: MODE: MIXED:SET LAST(example) If the Stop condition for Priority 1 is met, the Master or Member boiler that is configured as PRIORITY 1 with the highest runtime will be stopped LAST (example).
-As long as the stop condition and SHED DELAY time are met, all remaining PRIORITY 1 set of boilers will stop based on runtime.
-If the Stop condition changes and/or is not met (such as with: OA T or RET temp), the PRIORITY 2 set of boilers will stop first/next based on their highest runtime.
+The Master boiler then looks at which boilers are returning Priority firing status (set on a boiler in: (ADVANCED SETUP: FIRING MODE: MODE: MIXED: SET LAST (example) If the Stop condition for Priority 1 is met, the Master or Member boiler that is configured as PRIORITY 1 with the highest runtime will be stopped LAST (example).
+If the stop condition and SHED DELAY time are met, all remaining PRIORITY 1 set of boilers will stop based on runtime.
+If the Stop condition changes and/or is not met (such as with: OAT or RET

+Temp), the PRIORITY 2 set of boilers will stop first/next based on their highest runtime.